Choices, mechanics, and competition: The many facets of voting in Arizona

 Arizona Center for Civic Leadership

 The 2020 election cycle is well underway, and participation is expected to be high, given current events and the 2018 experience.
 Not since 1982 has midterm election turnout in Arizona been as high as it was in November 2018.
-The stronger-than-usual participation has been attributed mainly to post-2016 election energy, a hotly contested U.S. Senate race, responses to such state and national events as #RedforEd and school shootings, and effective voter mobilization, especially of young people, women, and Latinx.
+The stronger-than-usual participation has been attributed mainly to post-2016 energy, a hotly contested U.S. Senate race, responses to such state and national events as #RedforEd and school shootings, and effective GOTV (get out the vote), especially among young people, women, and Latinx.

-Voting experiences and mechanics are far from simple, static, or uniform.
-The federal government, states, counties, municipalities, and civic organizations play various parts in many types of elections, especially with the rise of real and imagined concerns about access and security.
-Administrative choices, court decisions, and legislation over decades have produced a decentralized public/private complex that differs from state to state.
+Voting experiences and mechanics throughout the U.S. are far from simple, static, or uniform.
+The federal government, states, counties, municipalities, and civic organizations play various parts in numerous types of elections, especially with the rise of real, and imagined, concerns about access and security.
+Ballot initiatives, administrative choices, court decisions, and legislation over decades have produced a decentralized public/private complex that differs from state to state.

 For example, Arizona has online voter registration, early voting, a Permanent Early Voting List for mail-in ballots, and no-excuse absentee voting.
 However, due to a 2012 U.S. Supreme Court decision, Arizona also has a unique “bifurcated” voter-registration system that requires voters to prove citizenship in order to vote in state and local elections but has no such requirement for voting in federal elections.

 Those on the front lines of election administration and voter engagement must navigate a host of rules and policies to ensure compliance, fairness, and access.
 In Arizona, major players in election administration include:

 Secretary of State

 The elected secretary of state (SOS), among many other duties, serves as Arizona’s chief elections officer.
-The election role includes a myriad of responsibilities.
-For example, the SOS oversees election guidance and policies for counties and municipalities, campaign finance for statewide and legislative candidates, verification of initiatives and referenda, and certification of election results.
-The SOS also plans for, receives, and distributes federal funds for such items as new voting equipment, as was provided by the national Help America Vote Act (HAVA) in 2003.
+The election role includes many responsibilities.
+For example, the SOS oversees election policies and procedures for counties and municipalities, campaign finance for statewide and legislative candidates, verification of initiatives and referenda, and certification of election results.
+The SOS also plans for, receives, and distributes federal funds for such resources as new voting equipment, as was provided by the national Help America Vote Act (HAVA) in 2002.

-In addition, the SOS maintains the federally required single voter registration list and updates it nightly with data from counties.
 Arizonans can register and voters can track their ballots through the SOS’s office, too.
+In addition, the SOS maintains a federally required single voter registration list and updates it nightly with data from counties.
 Voting machines are tested prior to every election.
-Allegations of campaign finance violations are reviewed in conjunction with the attorney general.
+Allegations of campaign-finance violations are reviewed in conjunction with the attorney general.
 Historical data on registration and turnout are also available.

 County recorders and county boards of supervisors